|Distance||304 miles (490 km)|

 All travellers in France must observe these coronavirus safety measures:

-The information above was last checked on 17/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Paris from Cardiff as this information can change.
+The information above was last checked on 27/01/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train between Cardiff and Paris as this information can change.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When taking a train from Cardiff, you have a couple of train stations you can depart from including Cardiff Central, Cardiff (Queen Street) and Cardiff (Cathays).
-When you arrive in Paris, your train can arrive in train stations including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+When taking the train to Paris from Cardiff, you can choose to depart from train stations like Cardiff Central, Cardiff (Queen Street) and Cardiff (Cathays).
+Your journey can end in train stations such as Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-Omio customers travelling this route book their trains from Cardiff Central to Paris Gare de Lyon.
+Omio customers who travel this route most frequently depart from Cardiff Central and arrive in Paris Gare de Lyon.

 Here are some other resources that might have the information you need